tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库My SQL/常见问题/备份相关问题/备份失败原因_intl_en.md

 ### The number of tables in a single instance exceeds 1 million

 When the number of tables in a single instance exceeds 1 million, it may cause backup failure and affect database monitoring.
-You need to control the number of tables in a single instance to no more than 1 million.
+You need to keep the number of tables in a single instance below 1 million.

 ### Large transactions caused by non-primary key tables